twcch/twcch/README.md

 ⭐ Motto: It may take 10000 hours, more or less; it is never too late.

-- Education:
-  - Ph.D.
-Student, National Cheng Kung University

 - Expertise:
+  - Financial Risk Analysis
   - Machine Learning
   - Deep Learning
-  - Data Mining

 - Programming Languages:
   - Python
   - Java, Spring Framework
-  - Oracle
+  - PostgreSQL,

 - Contact Me:
   - Email: twcch1218 [at] gmail.com